Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Giants stats and trends

-- New York has played 15 games, with six wins against the spread.
+- In New York's 15 games this year, it has six wins against the spread.

-- The Giants have covered the spread twice this year when underdogs by 6 points or more (in nine chances).
+- This year, the Giants have just two against the spread wins in nine games as an underdog of 6 points or more.

-- New York has eclipsed the over/under in 33.3% of its opportunities this year (five times in 15 games with a set point total).
+- New York's games this year have gone over the point total five times in 15 opportunities (33.3%).

-- New York is 3-0 against the spread and 2-1 overall in games when it scores more than 24.9 points.
+- New York is 3-0 against the spread and 2-1 overall in games when it puts up more than 24.9 points.

-- New York is 2-2 against the spread and 1-3 overall when the team picks up more than 326.5 yards.
+- New York is 2-2 against the spread and 1-3 overall when the team amasses more than 326.5 yards.

-- The Giants have turned the ball over 11 more times (23 total) than the Bears have forced a turnover (12) this season.
+- This season the Giants have turned the ball over 23 times, 11 more than the Bears' takeaways (12).

 Home and road insights

-- Chicago has covered the spread twice at home, and is 2-5 overall there, this year.
+- At home this year, Chicago has two wins against the spread and is 2-5 overall.

-- Chicago has gone over the total twice in seven home games this season.
+- Chicago has gone over the total twice in seven home games this year.

-- This season in away games, New York is 3-5 against the spread and 1-7 overall.
+- New York is 3-5 against the spread, and 1-7 overall, on the road.

-- This season, in eight road games, New York has hit the over five times.
+- This season, in eight road games, New York has gone over the total five times.

 Powered by Data Skrive.